Dagný Brynjarsdóttir: West Ham United

 On 28 January 2021, Dagný signed for FA WSL side West Ham United.
-She made her debut for the club in a 2-0 home defeat in a league match against Chelsea on 7 March 2021 She ended her first season campaign with 9 appearances across all competition with no goals.

-It was not until the 2021-22 season that she scored her first goal for the club in the season opener against Manchester City in a 2-0 league win on 3 October 2021.
+She made her debut for the club in a 2–0 home defeat in a league match against Chelsea on 7 March 2021 She ended her first season campaign with 9 appearances across all competition with no goals.
+It was not until the 2021–22 season that she scored her first goal for the club in the season opener against Manchester City in a 2–0 league win on 3 October 2021.
 She then scored West Ham United's extra-time winner at Reading in the FA Women's Cup fifth round on 27 February 2022.
 She ended the season with 27 appearances for West Ham United in all competitions, scoring six goals.

-Prior to the start of the 2022-23 season, Dagný switched her kit number from 32 to 10, following the departure of Kateřina Svitková from the club in the summer.
+Prior to the start of the 2022–23 season, Dagný switched her kit number from 32 to 10, following the departure of Kateřina Svitková from the club in the summer.
 She was then named club captain for the club by manager Paul Konchesky.
+She would end the season as the club's topscorer with 11 goals in 28 appearances across all competition and named 2022/23 Women's Player of the Year by the supporters.

+On 9 August 2023, Dagný announced that she will miss the 2023–24 season after announcing she is expecting her second child.

+On 8 March 2024, West Ham United released their original documentary, Ómarsson, which tells the story of Dagný's journey with pregnancy as a professional sportswoman and the barriers faced by female athletes when making the decision to start a family.